 Detect and prevent fraud and abuse of our Services and systems

-Collecting aggregate statistics about use of the Services
+Collecting aggregate statistics about the use of the Services

 Understand and analyze how you use our Services and what products and services are most relevant to you.

-Much of the data collected is aggregated or statistical data about how individuals use our Services, and is not linked to any personal information.
+Much of the data collected is aggregated or statistical data about how individuals use our Services and are not linked to any personal information.